unonu/howToCode/README.md

 tell it just yet.)
 When the computer acknowledges what program it's supposed to run, it will go through the following chain of events:

--Load the code onto the CPU.
+- Load the code onto the CPU.
--Prepare the CPU to perform the instruction.
+- Prepare the CPU to perform the instruction.
--Take in any inputs and make the ready to be accessed.
+- Take in any inputs and make the ready to be accessed.
--Execute the instruction while allowing it access to the input values.
+- Execute the instruction while allowing it access to the input values.
--store the output into memory.
+- store the output into memory.

 This process can be referred to as the execution pipeline.
 It's simply just the order a program goes through to get a result.
 This result is typically called